Eurasian nuthatch: Description

 The female is similar in appearance to the male, but may be identified by her slightly paler upperparts, a browner eyestripe and a more washed-out tone to the flanks and lower belly.
 In the eastern form, S. e. asiatica, some males have buff underparts like the female, and birds with this appearance are difficult to sex in the field.
 Young birds resemble the female, although their plumage is duller and they have paler legs.
 Individuals can be reliably sexed as female from about 12 days old by their paler and buffer flanks, or, in some white-breasted subspecies, by the creamier hue of their underparts.

 Adults have a complete moult after breeding which takes about 80 days, starting from late May onwards and finishing by late September.
 The moult period for Siberian birds is more compressed, running from June to mid-September.
 Fledged juveniles moult some of their wing coverts when they are about eight weeks old.

-In much of its range, Eurasian is the only nuthatch present.
-In southeast Europe and southwest Asia, the western and eastern rock nuthatches are larger and paler than the Eurasian species.
-They also lack white spots in the tail and are usually found in a different, stony habitat, and Krüper's nuthatch is small and has a black cap and reddish breast patch.
-In southwest China, the chestnut-vented nuthatch is very similar to the European bird, but is darker above, has less white on the face and has greyer underparts.

 Similar species

 In most of its range, the Eurasian nuthatch is the only nuthatch present.
-In Southeast Europe and Western Asia, the Eastern rock nuthatch (S. tephronota) and the Western rock nuthatch (S. neumayer) inhabit rocky environments and are larger and paler than species.
-Eurasian species do not have white dots on their tails.
-In the same area, the Krüper's nuthatch (S. krueperi) is smaller, with a dark crown and a large russet patch on the breast.
-In southwest China, the chestnut-vented nuthatch (S. nagaensis) is very similar to the torchepot, but has darker upperparts, less white on the face, and more greyish underparts.
-The Siberian nuthatch (S. arctica) was once considered a subspecies of the Eurasian nuthatch but differs quite clearly from it, being larger, pale, with a shorter and thinner eye line, a longer bill and a straighter culmen, and more white in the tail than any other subspecies.
+In Southeast Europe and Western Asia, the western rock nuthatch (S. neumayer) inhabits rocky environments and is paler than the Eurasian nuthatch without white spots on its tail.
+The eastern rock nuthatch (S. tephronota) is larger than the western rock nuhatch with a thicker black eyestripe and ranges further east, not inhabiting Europe.
+Krüper's nuthatch (S. krueperi) inhabits Turkey, the Caucasus and Lesbos, largely following the distribution of Turkish pine (Pinus brutia).
+It is smaller than the Eurasian nuthatch, with a dark crown and a large russet patch on the breast.
+The Corsican nuthatch (S. whiteheadi) is endemic to Corsica and is the only nuthatch species in its range.
+In southwest China, the chestnut-vented nuthatch (S. nagaensis) is very similar to the Eurasian nuthatch, but has darker upperparts, less white on the face, and more greyish underparts.
+The Siberian nuthatch (S. arctica) was once considered a subspecies of the Eurasian nuthatch but differs quite clearly from it, being larger and paler, with a shorter and thinner eye line, a longer bill and a straighter culmen, and more white in the tail than any other subspecies.